JD.com: JD Retail

-JD Retail, the company’s retail infrastructure provider, offers products and services in five major sectors: home appliances & furnishings, digital products, supermarket, life services, automotive products and services, fashion & luxury goods – along with independent divisions, such as local retailing and enterprise services.
+JD Retail, the company's retail infrastructure provider, offers products and services in five major sectors: home appliances & furnishings, digital products, supermarket, life services, automotive products and services, fashion & luxury goods – along with independent divisions, such as local retailing and enterprise services.

 JD Worldwide, its cross-border e-commerce platform, enables and supports international brands and merchants to sell directly to Chinese consumers without requiring an established presence in China.

 JD.com opened its first chain of omnichannel supermarkets 7Fresh in January 2018.

 In May 2024, JD NOW announced an on-demand rapid delivery time as fast as nine minutes for products from over 500,000 stores across 2,300 locations in China.

 In August 2024, JD.com expanded its apparel branch, JD Fashion, with an investment of RMB 1 billion ($141 million USD).
 JD Fashion has partnered with Louis Vuitton, Dior, Bulgari, and Givenchy.

+Joybuy

+In March 2026, JD.com launched Joybuy, its European online retail business, in the United Kingdom, Germany, France, the Netherlands, Belgium and Luxembourg.

+The launch formed part of JD.com’s expansion outside China and was described by news organisations as an attempt to compete with Amazon and other established ecommerce companies in Europe.

+Joybuy started operating as a first-party retailer, purchasing and holding much of the inventory it sells.
+At launch, it sold products across categories including technology, appliances, beauty, homeware and groceries, including products from international brands.

+In June 2026, it was reported that Joybuy was testing a marketplace service to sell products third-party products as stock, from both European and international brands.

+JD.com developed its own European warehousing and last-mile delivery infrastructure to support Joybuy.
+At the time of its launch, its logistics network comprised more than 60 warehouses and depots across Europe, including a 90,000-square-metre fulfillment center in Oberhausen, Germany.

+In the United Kingdom, its logistics infrastructure included warehouses in Milton Keynes and Luton.

+In eligible metropolitan areas across its active markets, Joybuy offered same-day delivery for orders placed before 11 a.m. and next-day delivery for orders placed before 11 p.m.

+In France, Les Échos reported that Joybuy’s French website received approximately 1.8 million visitors in March 2026 and 1.2 million in April, citing data from Médiamétrie.

 JD Logistics

 In 2016, JD.com started testing autonomous delivery services and building drone delivery airports, as well as operating driverless delivery by unveiling its first autonomous truck in 2017.
 In 2017, JD.com established JD Logistics (also known as JINGDONG Logistics) to provide smart supply chain and logistics services.

 JD Logistics plans to double its overseas warehouse space by 2025.
 It currently operates nearly 100 bonded, direct mail, and overseas warehouses spanning 10 million square feet.